josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 1. We have heard that creating a machine learning model takes a month to build and another 2-3 months to operationalize so that it is useable from our production systems.
 Is this true?

    This is true in the traditional process for creating machine learning models, whereby the data scientist creates a model (e.g., in R) and then hands it over to developers who translate it into Java or C\#---which can take months to get the translation correct and performant.
-With Azure Machine Learning services, you can deploy Docker-based container images with a single command to Azure Kubernetes Service managed by the Machine Learning services workspace.
+With Azure Machine Learning service, you can deploy Docker-based container images with a single command to Azure Kubernetes Service managed by the Machine Learning service workspace.
 During the process, a REST API for the deployed model is generated along with a swagger document.
 This makes it very easy for clients to consume the model.

 2. Once our model is operationalized, how do we retrain and redeploy it?
 Will this process break clients currently accessing the deployed model?

-   Azure Machine Learning services provides APIs that you can use to retrain your models.
+   Azure Machine Learning service provides APIs that you can use to retrain your models.
 You can also use the APIs to update existing deployments with updated versions of the model.
 As part of the data science workflow, you recreate the model in your experimentation environment.
 Then, you register the model with Azure Machine Learning service model registry and update existing deployments.
 Updates are performed using a single UPDATE CLI command.
 The UPDATE command updates existing deployments without changing the API URL or the key.
 The applications consuming the model continue to work without any code change, and start getting better predictions using new model.

 3. Can we query flat files in the file system using SQL?